 Buy the iPhone 17 Pro if: You are in the Apple ecosystem and want the best iPhone camera and performance.

-Buy the Pixel 10 Pro if: You want flagship Android performance, the best AI features, and long software support at a slightly lower price.
+Buy the Pixel 10 Pro if: You want flagship Android speed, the best AI features, and long support for a bit less.

-Buy the Pixel 9a if: You want a reliable, capable phone with an excellent camera and you do not want to spend $800 or more.
+Buy the Pixel 9a if: You want a reliable phone with a great camera and you do not want to spend $800 or more.

-Buy the OnePlus 15 if: Battery life is your top priority and you want fast charging as the backup plan.
+Buy the OnePlus 15 if: Battery life is your top priority and fast charging is the backup plan.

-The Samsung Galaxy S26 Ultra is the best smartphone you can buy in 2026.
-For the money, the Google Pixel 9a delivers the most value. iPhone users should get the 17 Pro.
+The Samsung Galaxy S26 Ultra is the best phone you can buy in 2026.
+For the money, though, the Google Pixel 9a delivers the most value of these phones. iPhone users should grab the 17 Pro.
 And if you live on your phone all day and need it to last, the OnePlus 15 will not let you down.

 Damn Technology participates in the Amazon Associates program.
 If you purchase through our links we may earn a small commission at no extra cost to you.
 We only recommend products we have thoroughly researched.